Caring for Creation

 Our Archbishop stresses the importance of reading and understanding the breadth of the papal teachings in Pope Francis’ encyclical and of assessing practical responses.
 Some parishes are convening dialogue sessions on it, others also taking practical steps.
 A 50-minute presentation is available on YouTube, where global Laudato Si consultant, Jacqui Rḗmond outlines key messages in each Laudato Si chapter.

-The Bishops are committed to implementing the Vatican’s framework for Laudato Si forward action plans (www.laudatosiactionplatform.org).
+The Australian Bishops have committed to implementing the Vatican’s framework for Laudato Si forward action plans (www.laudatosiactionplatform.org).
 Laudato Si action planning is also seen as a vital part of renewal and evangelisation in the 2022 Plenary Council decrees.

 Our Archbishop Christopher Prowse speaks of the depth of the Pope’s concept of integral ecology, the important theological and moral dimensions of our situation on Earth, and also of walking alongside our First Australians to learn from their lead about our place in God’s creation.